Donald Trump is feted by his former rivals in a show of Republican unity after rally shooting

-MILWAUKEE (AP) — Donald Trump was feted Tuesday at the Republican National Convention by former rivals who once leveled harsh critiques about him, a remarkable show of unity that reflected how he has shaped the GOP in his image over the last decade.
+MILWAUKEE (AP) — Donald Trump was celebrated Tuesday at the Republican National Convention by former rivals who just months ago leveled harsh critiques about him, a show of unity that contrasts with the divisions increasingly ripping through the Democratic Party.

-Eight years ago, one of his major primary rivals was booed off the stage at the Republican convention in Cleveland when he declined to endorse Trump.
-On Tuesday night, Sen. Ted Cruz of Texas opened his remarks to Trump and thousands of Republican delegates with the shouted declaration, “God Bless Donald J. Trump!"

-A party already united behind the former president has become even more fervently supportive after Trump survived an assassination attempt at his rally on Saturday.
-Democrats, meanwhile, are riven over whether President Joe Biden should continue his reelection bid after his disastrous debate performance.

-Former U.N.
-Ambassador Nikki Haley was announced Sunday as a speaker, the day after the shooting, after her office originally said she would not appear at the convention.
-Haley, who was Trump’s last major challenger in this year’s Republican primary, directly addressed her supporters after taking the stage Tuesday to a mix of cheers and boos.
+Nikki Haley, the former U.N. ambassador who was Trump’s final challenger in the GOP primary, directly addressed her supporters after taking the stage to a mix of cheers and boos.

 “My message to them is simple: You don’t have to agree with Trump 100% of the time to vote for him,” Haley said.